oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     # apt-get install openjdk-7-jdk

-Use the `alternatives` command to verify that `javac` is correctly linked to the openjdk-1.7.0 instance of the Java compiler:

-    $ alternatives --display javac
-    javac - status is auto.
-     link currently points to /usr/lib/jvm/java-1.7.0-openjdk.x86_64/bin/javac
-    ...

-Where the link does not point to the correct instance of the Java compiler then you must update it, for example:

-    $ alternatives --set javac /usr/lib/jvm/java-1.7.0-openjdk.x86_64/bin/javac

 ### Installing git

 The ovirt-engine source code is stored in a GIT repository.
 As such GIT is required to obtain the latest source code.